 Examples:

-y: "$professions.salary.data.q50" # explicit professions resource
+y: "$professions.salary.data.q50" # explicit resource

-y: "$surveys.option-distribution.data.share" # surveys resource
+y: "$surveys.distribution.data.share" # different resource

-Legacy form
+Legacy short form

 y: "$salary.q50" # equivalent to $salary.data.q50